LaunchCodeEducation/java-web-dev-curriculum/content/assignments/techjobs-persistent/part-one/index.md

 2. In the administration tab, create a new user, `techjobs` with the same settings as described in the lesson tutorial.
 This user should have the password `techjobs` as well.
 3. Update `build.gradle` with the necessary dependencies.
 At this point, you should be able to run the tests.
 Run the tests in `TestTaskOne` to verify your gradle dependencies.
 4. Update `src/resources/application.properties` with the correct info.
-This will include `spring.datasource.url` set to the address of your database connection, as well as the username and password for a user you have create Refer to the tip below for the other properties you must add to complete your database setup.
+This will include setting `spring.datasource.url` to the address of your database connection, as well as the username and password for a user you have created.
+Refer to the tip below for the other properties you must add to complete your database setup.

 {{% notice green Tip "rocket" %}}
 <!-- TODO: Update below link to the coding events repo -->
-You can double check your setup against what you've already done for <!-- [your coding events repo](https://education.launchcode.org/java-web-development/chapters/orm-part1/background.html#setup-orm-database) -->.
-You can copy these property assignments from your coding events repo, only needing to change the database address and username/password values.
+You can double check your setup against what you've already done for your coding events repo. <!-- [your coding events repo](https://education.launchcode.org/java-web-dev-curriculum/intro-orm-mapping/studio/index.html) --> You can copy these property assignments from your coding events repo, only needing to change the database address and username/password values.
 {{% /notice %}}

 {{% notice green Tip "rocket" %}}